ezapridou/carla-acc/README.md

 # Adaptive Cruise Control System (ACC) in the [CARLA Simulator](https://carla.readthedocs.io/en/latest/)
-This repository contains the extended files to implement an ACC system in the CARLA Simulator.
-This system was used in order to experiment with the runtime verification approach proposed in "Runtime Verification of Autonomous Driving Systems in CARLA" published in [RV2020](https://rv20.ait.ac.at/) by E. Zapridou, E. Bartocci, P. Katsaros.
+This repository contains the files that were extended in the CARLA Simulator in order to implement an ACC system.
+This system was used to experiment with the runtime verification approach proposed in "Runtime Verification of Autonomous Driving Systems in CARLA" (to be published in [RV2020](https://rv20.ait.ac.at/) by E. Zapridou, E. Bartocci, P. Katsaros).

 ## ACC extension
-In the folder [ACC](https://github.com/ezapridou/carla-acc/tree/master/ACC) you can find the files of the CARLA Simulator that were extended to implement the ACC system.
+In the folder [ACC](https://github.com/ezapridou/carla-acc/tree/master/ACC) you can find the files that were extended to implement the ACC system.
 The paths of these files are the following:
 ```bash
 Unreal/CarlaUE4/Plugins/Carla/Source/Carla/Vehicle/WheeledVehicleAIController.h
 Unreal/CarlaUE4/Plugins/Carla/Source/Carla/Vehicle/WheeledVehicleAIController.cpp